If you're a software engineer, you must have at least a basic knowledge of web technologies and client-server architecture.

 A web browser is a client-side application which requests resources from web servers.

-Examples of web browsers are Google Chrome, Microsoft Edge, Mozilla Firefox, etc.
+Web browsers include Google Chrome, Microsoft Edge, Mozilla Firefox, etc.

 A web server is a program which runs on the server.